Overview

 Throwing values

 Values that are thrown with throw from an entrypoint function are treated similarly to returned values - the value is still rendered in the browser.
-There is only one difference: The response has an error status code instead of the default status code 200.
+There is only one difference: The response will have an error status code instead of the default 200 status code.

 Throwing errors

-Instances of Error that are thrown or returned from an entrypoint function are rendered in the browser as an error info box (including a stack trace when running in dev stage).
+Instances of Error that are thrown or returned b an entrypoint function will be rendered in the browser as an error info box including a stack trace when running in dev stage.

 HTTPStatus